-The 2030 Plan for a Green Economy (PDF 13.99 Mb) (in French) is the electrification and climate change policy framework that engages Québec in an ambitious project to lay the groundwork for a green economy by 2030 that is both resilient to climate change and more prosperous.
+The 2030 Plan for a Green Economy (PDF 14.95 Mb) is the first electrification and climate change policy framework.
+It engages Québec in an ambitious project to lay the groundwork for a green economy by 2030 that is both resilient to climate change and more prosperous.

 The Plan will help achieve the 2030 greenhouse gas emissions reduction target Québec has set for itself, namely a 37.5% reduction compared with 1990 levels, and to reach carbon neutrality by 2050.
 It will also strengthen Québec’s capacity to adapt to the consequences of climate change.